-Students will apply definitions relevant to the course (such as divisibility, primality, irreducibility, homomorphism), use those definitions to prove theorems, and apply those theorems to solve concrete problems.
+Students will apply the techniques taught in this course to solve concrete problems and prove relevant theorems, carefully justifying or proving those answers, as appropriate.
 Students will articulate ideas and exhibit behaviors that cultivate teamwork, critical thought, and communication skills needed to function in a diverse workforce and global community.